What AP® Test Scores Are Accepted by Colleges?

 Quick Links

-The main purpose of taking AP exams is to get advanced placement and course credits in colleges for scoring high on the AP exams.
+The main purpose of taking AP exams is to earn advanced placement and course credits by achieving a qualifying score.
 If you score a 3, 4, or 5 on an AP exam, many colleges will offer you the chance to skip introductory courses during your freshman year.
-Based on your AP scores, colleges will offer you “advanced placement” into higher level courses by skipping the introductory ones.
-With a good AP score, you may also be eligible to get college credit.
-These credits are a way of acknowledging that you have mastered the introductory or core courses that are required for you to graduate.
-The credits you earn for your AP exam scores count towards the total credits required for you to graduate from college.
+Based on your AP scores, colleges will grant "advanced placement" into higher-level courses, allowing you to bypass introductory ones.
+You may also be eligible for college credit with a good AP score.
+These credits are a way of acknowledging that you have mastered the introductory or core courses required for graduation.
+The credits you earn for your AP exam scores count toward the total credits necessary to graduate from college.

-Many colleges offer both advanced placement and college credit for a good AP score (3 or higher).
-Some colleges, however, offer either placement or college credit.
-If you are seeking credit or placement for AP exam scores, you must ensure that the colleges and universities in which you’re interested accept the Advanced Placement® program.
-Remember that the policies on granting placement or credit on the basis of AP exam scores vary from institution to institution.
+Many colleges offer advanced placement and college credit for a good AP score (3 or higher).
+However, some colleges may offer either placement or college credit, but not both.
+If you're seeking credit or placement for AP exam scores, it's important to ensure that the colleges and universities you're interested in accept AP scores for college credit.
+Keep in mind that policies on granting placement or AP score for college credit based on AP exam scores vary from institution to institution.
+Always check the specific AP credit policy of each college to understand how your scores will be treated.

 Which Colleges Offer Advanced Placement and Credit for AP Scores?

-Every college has their own AP credit and placement policy that specifies the minimum AP score to earn credit and/or placement for a given exam and the amount of credit awarded for the said exam or course.
+Every college has its own AP credit and placement policy.
+The specifications vary, but each institution should outline the minimum AP test scores accepted by colleges to earn credit or placement and the amount of credit awarded for a given exam.

 What Score Do You Need for Each AP Course?

 Institutions generally acknowledge a 4 or a 5 on the AP exam, but some may even grant credit and/or placement for a 3.
 These scores indicate that you are qualified for an introductory-level college course.
 In most colleges, however, you will see that they have different score requirements for different courses.
 A college might accept a 3 in AP Statistics but a 5 in AP English Language.
-Therefore, it is crucial that you do a background check of your college’s AP policies well ahead of time.
+Therefore, you should do a background check of your college's AP policies, including the AP test scores accepted by colleges, well ahead of time.

-Below is a table indicating how likely a college will accept AP credit and/or placement for corresponding test scores (irrespective of the course).
+Below is a table indicating how likely a college will accept AP credit and/or placement for corresponding AP scores college credit test scores (irrespective of the course).

-AP Test Score College Course Grade Equivalent Probability of AP Credit Being Applied
+AP Test Score College Course Grade Equivalent Chances of AP Credit Being Applied

 5